This is a developing story that was last updated at 7:36 p.m. ET on June 19. Please check back here for updates.

 If English is not an applicant's native language or the primary language of their school curriculum, Princeton additionally requires submission of the TOEFL, IELTS Academic, or PTE Academic score.

-Yale will not consider any submitted SAT Subject Tests for first-year applicants, and the University’s Admissions Committee has advised applicants to the Class of 2025 to neither self-report nor send their Subject Test scores.
+Yale will also not consider any submitted SAT Subject Tests for first-year applicants, and the University’s Admissions Committee has advised applicants to the Class of 2025 to neither self-report nor send their Subject Test scores.

 Students may self-report their AP, IB, or AICE exam test scores, though submitting is optional.
+Yale's Admissions Office stated that "there is no expectation that students enrolled in academic-year courses associated with any of these tests complete exams in spring or summer 2020."

 Submitting one of Yale’s listed English proficiency tests, the TOEFL, IELTS, PTE, Duolingo, or InitialView, is strongly recommended to students whose native language is not English, or who have not been instructed in English for two or more years in secondary school.